 In the social sciences, the research problem establishes the means by which you must answer the "So What" question.
 The "So What" question refers to a research problem surviving the relevancy test [the quality of a measurement procedure that provides repeatability and accuracy].
-Note that answering the "So What" question requires a commitment on your part to not only show that you have researched the material, but that you have thoroughly considered its significance and its implications applied to obtaining new knowledge or understanding.
+Note that answering the "So What" question requires a commitment on your part to not only show that you have reviewed the literature, but that you have thoroughly considered its significance and its implications applied to obtaining new knowledge or understanding.

 To survive the "So What" question, problem statements should possess the following attributes: